Professor-G/AstroDynamics/docs/index.rst

 Welcome to the documentation!
 ===============================
-This is an open-source program for
+Numerical Methods for Astrodynamical Systems.

 Pages
 ==================